 Her research – presented at the annual Graduate Research Symposium and guided by Jeffrey Martin, Ph.D., a professor of sport and exercise psychology in Wayne State’s College of Education – explores how these holistic practices influence body appropriation, self-acceptance, self-compassion and body surveillance.

 Dehghan’s study, a 14-week intervention, divided 125 Wayne State students into three groups: a yoga group practicing twice a week, a mindfulness group engaging in guided meditation and a control group enrolled in a non-mindfulness-based course.
-Participants completed surveys at three different time points – before, immediately after and one month following the intervention.
+Participants completed surveys at three different time points: at the beginning of the semester, 14 weeks later (at the end of the semester), and one month after the second evaluation.

 “I am still in the data collection phase, so I don’t have exact results yet,” said Dehghan, who will defend her dissertation this summer.
 “But it’s exciting to see how non-invasive interventions like these can have a significant impact on students’ well-being.”